 If you have learned how to make Easter recipes like the hot cross buns, you will find many stories surround the origination of the hot cross buns recipe dating as far back as the 12th century.
 Most of these stories have these rolls beginning in England where the custom is to do the baking every year on Good Friday.
 Unlike ordinary bread, the hot cross buns were not supposed to grow moldy when kept a long time.
 The history of stale buns are to be retained for all kinds of uses; for making into medicine, for protection against shipwrecks, as a means of keeping rats out of the corn and as an all round good luck charm.

 A baked ham recipe has always been the center of my Easter dinner, as with most people in the United States and in many countries.
 This custom started because many like my family relied on the hogs which we raised for meat.
 The meat was cured so it would last from butchering time in the fall through spring when Easter rolled around.
 It was natural to eat what was available.
-Today many traditional pork recipes have been updated and altered; now they include more modern versions like the crown pork roast recipe.
+Today many traditional pork recipes have been updated and altered by people who know how to make Easter recipes; now they include more modern versions like the crown pork roast recipe.

 Not all countries celebrate with the same foods when you know how to make Easter recipes.
 There are countries where lamb is the primary form of meat raised.
 A traditional Easter dinner may consist of leg of lamb recipe or other traditional lamb dishes.
 Many of these people know how to cook lamb shanks and they can make a very delicious Easter dinner.
 Again, many of these countries raise the lamb as their source of food.
 Easter lamb relates the death of Jesus to the lamb that was sacrificed on the first Passover.